Mastercard-Gateway/ink-android/README.md

     InkView ink = (InkView) findViewById(R.id.ink);
     ink.setFlags(InkView.FLAG_INTERPOLATION | InkView.FLAG_RESPONSIVE_WEIGHT);

-By default, interpolation and responsive weight flags are On.
+By default, interpolation and responsive weight flags are on.

 You can capture the drawing in the form of a bitmap by calling: